 - Continue climb at 49 kts, until Engine Air Temp climbs above 110 C

 - Begin reducing throttle, 7100 RPM before 1,000 ft

 As you climb the engine air temp will climb quickly, especially on warm days.
 You should NEVER allow the cooling air temp to exceed 120 degrees.
-Take action once the climb is established and avoid exceeding 115 degrees.
-In order to avoid exceeding 115 degrees, simply retard the throttle,while increasing the airspeed to maintain an RPM of 7100.
+Take action once the climb is established and avoid exceeding 120 degrees.
+I target 115 degrees so as to allow some margin below 120.
+Simply retard the throttle,while increasing the airspeed to maintain an RPM of 7100.
 7100 RPM is the limit for continuous operation, so respect that by adjusting throttle and airspeed.
-Increase airspeed above 55 kts, as necessary, while adjusting the throttle to maintain an RPM of about 7100 ( as the max).
+Increase airspeed above 55 kts, as necessary, while adjusting the throttle to maintain an RPM of about 7100 (Green LED).
 The rpm will naturally increase as the airspeed is increased, thus it is a coordinated maneuver.

 Running the engine too hot will destroy the engine.
 The lubrication of the moving parts will not occur if the internal surfaces are too hot or if the oil itself becomes too hot.
 Without proper lubrication at all times, engine life is decreased significantly.
 After shutdown the internal surfaces must be cool enough so that the oil does not evaporate from the metal surfaces.
 Thus the engine must be cooled before shutdown.
 The internal engine seals (somewhat similar to rings on a four stroke engine) are metal.
 If the oil evaporates off of the metal, the engine could seize, and, at a later date, rust will form if no oil was left on the seals due to shutdown at a high temp.

 Understandably, you may ask – where does “procedure” of increasing speed to to 55 kts, come from?
 My reply is – see page 4.24 The following is an extract from that page: